23rd Dáil: Composition of the 23rd Dáil

 Fianna Fáil formed the 18th government of Ireland, a minority government that relied on the support of independents Tony Gregory, Neil Blaney and Sinn Féin The Workers' Party.

 Graphical representation

 This is a graphical comparison of party strengths in the 23rd Dáil from March 1982.
 This was not the official seating plan.

 Ceann Comhairle

 On the meeting of the Dáil, John O'Connell (Ind), who had served as Ceann Comhairle in the previous Dáil, was proposed by Neil Blaney (IFF) and seconded by Garret FitzGerald (FG) for the position.
 He was elected without a vote.

+On 23 March 1982, Jim Tunney (FF) was proposed by Bertie Ahern (FF) for the position of Leas-Cheann Comhairle.
+Paddy Harte (FG) was proposed by Garret FitzGerald (FG) and seconded by Peter Barry (FG).
+The Dáil divided 80 to 80 on the appointement of Tunney.
+O'Connell gave his casting vote in favour of Tunney.

 TDs by constituency

 The list of the 166 TDs elected is given in alphabetical order by Dáil constituency.